MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 If you don't have an Azure subscription, create a [free account](https://aka.ms/azfreegamedev) to get started with 12 months of free services.
 You're not charged for services included for free with Azure free account, unless you exceed the limits of these services.
 Learn how to check usage through the [Azure Portal](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-on-the-azure-portal) or through the [usage file](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-through-the-usage-file).

-You are responsible for the cost of the Azure services used while running these reference architectures, the total amount depends on the number of events that will run though the analytics pipeline.
-See the pricing webpages for each of the services that were used in the reference architectures:
+You are responsible for the cost of the Azure services used while running these reference architectures.
+The total amount will vary based on usage.
+See the pricing webpages for each of the services that were used in the reference architecture:

 - [Azure Functions](https://azure.microsoft.com/pricing/details/functions/)
 - [Azure Event Hubs pricing](https://azure.microsoft.com/pricing/details/event-hubs/)